Connor2803/AI-Mario-Project/README.md

 ## Description
 This project investigates the performance of Deep RL models on the game Super Mario Bros through the package gym-super-mario-bros.
-The two algorithms used were PPO and DDQN, so both options are available for training and testing.
+The two algorithms used were PPO (Alex) and DDQN (Connor), so both options are available for training and testing.

 ## Installation and Usage
 To install this project, follow these steps (each model will have its own directory holding code, these steps need to be executed within the directories):